- Help & Information

 June to October.

 Carder Bumblebees earn this name from their habit of combing material together (carding) to create a covering for the cells containing the larvae.
-This species creates its nests on the surface, in old mouse runs through grass, in tangles of vegetation or just under the surface of the soil.
+This species usually creates its nestsabove ground, often in grass tussocks, in old mouse runs through grass, in tangles of vegetation or just under the surface of the soil.
 Colonies vary in size, and can contain up to 200 workers.
 Only young queens survive the winter; they establish new nests in spring.

 This species is fairly common and widespread in Britain.